akshayrdeodhar/trillian/README.md

 If invalid, program exits

 Alternately, if no filename is specified, game starts from default starting position of board

+The savegames produced by the game are also in above format.

 ## Game Loop
 Once the game starts, the game waits for user input.
 The input can be